-Step 10: Reinvest Into Meaningful Efforts.
+Step 10: Reinvest In Meaningful Efforts.
 The final step is to use the wisdom, energy, and resilience that we’ve cultivated through the other steps to inform our every action.
-When we’re open to our interconnectedness to all beings and the natural world, we make decisions based on compassion and insight instead of egocentric motivations.
+When we open to our interconnectedness with all beings and the natural world, we make decisions based on compassion and insight rather than out of egocentric motivations.
 Instead of thoughtless and selfish actions, we reinvest ourselves with an understanding of the consequences to the larger world.
 This new type of effort must come from our inner stillness and from our Love for each other, the natural world, and ourselves.
-It will be well-intentioned and well-informed, colored by how we see the world.
+Our actions, therefore become relational.
+They will be well-intentioned and well-informed, colored by how we see the world.
 Unless we’ve undergone an intensive process that forces us to seek truth from within ourselves, instead of having “truth” pushed on us, any action with regard to our collective problems will perpetuate the same social and economic systems that are failing us.

 Now is the time for each person to find their opportunity to be powerful.
 Action and power don’t have to mean risking arrest or giving up on civilized society and living in a yurt.
 Action and power exist in the decisions we make with respect and Love toward other beings, the natural world, and ourselves.